Few Roman empresseses suffer the same scandalous reputation as Messalina.

 Removing Messalina from history

+They agreed to remove all traces of her existence through a practice we now refer to as damnatio memoriae.
 The Senate ordered that her name be chiseled out of all official inscriptions.
 Coins minted in the Greek provinces that bore her name and image were defaced.
-And many of her portraits were mutilated, vandalised with hammers and chisels until her likeness became unrecognisable.
+And many of her portraits were mutilated, vandalized with hammers and chisels until her likeness became unrecognizable.

 Following Messalina’s execution, Claudius told his Praetorian Guard that if he ever contemplated remarrying they should immediately put him to death.

-Within a matter of months Claudius remarried.
-This time to his niece, Agrippina the Younger
+Within a matter of months, Claudius remarried.
+This time to his niece, Agrippina the Younger, sister of the previous emperor Caligula.

 Want to discover more fascinating stories from Roman history?